UCR-CISL/CMS/nopush.md

 <table border="0" cellspacing="10" cellpadding="0" align="center">
 <tbody><tr><td><left>
 <!-- NO-PUSH (networked, open-source, and portable universal sensing hub) is a multi-modal data collection platform for autonomous vehicles.
 Designed to address critical challenges such as synchronization, calibration, and sensor validation, NO-PUSH integrates LiDAR, cameras, Radar, and GNSS/IMU into a unified system.
 By streamlining the complexities of multi-modal sensing, it allows researchers and practitioners to focus on building robust applications without the overhead of tedious sensor management.
 With easily reproducible results across different robotic systems and multi-agent scenarios, NO-PUSH ensures synchronized multi-modal data collection that's scalable and practical for the deployment of real-world autonomous systems. -->
-CMS, an open-source, cooperative multi-modal sensing platform.
+CMS, is a open-source, cooperative multi-modal sensing platform.
 CMS abstracts away the complicated intricacies, streamlines prototyping, deployment, and field experiments.
-Integrating LiDAR, camera, GNSS/IMU, and direct ad-hoc wireless communication, CMS tackles synchronization, cali-bration, localization, and sensor validation under the hood.
+Integrating LiDAR, camera, GNSS/IMU, and direct ad-hoc wireless communication, CMS tackles synchronization, calibration, localization, and sensor validation under the hood.
 Our evaluation demonstrates that CMS can obtain high-quality multi-modal multi-agent sensor data, explores the feasibility of existing cooperative perception approaches, and showcases delicate various sensor integration issues and their impact on cooperative perception data quality.
-CMS will be open-sourced, easily reproducible for different robots and multi-agent research.
+CMS is open sources and can be used as the base platform for different multi-agent and robotic research.
 </left></td></tr></tbody></table>

 <table border="0" cellspacing="10" cellpadding="0" align="center">